Scribus01/land-data-analysis/README.md

-## 🏡 Land Data Analysis Project
+### 🗺️ Terrain Modeling & Contour Map Analysis

 ## 📊 Project Overview
-This project focuses on analyzing land data to uncover insights about pricing trends, location value, and property characteristics.
-The goal is to use Python data analysis techniques to transform raw data into meaningful business insights that can support decision-making in real estate.
+This project focuses on terrain modeling and contour map generation using Python and geospatial data analysis techniques.
+The goal is to visualize land elevation patterns and understand terrain structure for better spatial interpretation and decision-making.

 ---

 ## 🎯 Objective
-To explore land pricing patterns and understand how factors such as location and land attributes influence price variations.
+To analyze terrain data and generate contour maps that visually represent elevation changes across different land areas.

 ---